 A business card is a simple way for people to introduce themselves, state who they work for and provide contact details.
 They are some of the quickest, easiest ways to get contact information from one person to another.
 They have not always been so straightforward and convenient, however.
+Learn about the History Behind Business Cards from the 15th century to the current era.

 Calling cards, the forebears of modern business cards, had been in use in China from the 15th century, but in the late 16th and early 17th century, Louis XIV, the Sun King, introduced the cards to European royalty.
 Like most things at that time, they were governed by strict social etiquette.